iam-py-test/screenshot-archive/README.md

-# google-archive
+# Screenshot archive
-One screenshot a day of the Google homepage
+One screenshot a day of the Google and DuckDuckGo homepages <br>
+More websites will be added soon :)